grug-lang/grug/README.md

 export tick() {
     # `me` is the current zombie running this tick() function.
-    # Actor is a game-specific type declared in mod_api.json.
     player: Actor = me.get_nearest_player()

     # Attack the player if it is close